s233113/02456_group81/README.md

 Project 24 for 02456 2024

 # Background
 This repository allows you to train and test a variety of electronic health record (EHR) classification models on mortality prediction for the Physionet 2012 Challenge (`P12`) dataset.
 More information on the dataset can be found here (https://physionet.org/content/challenge-2012/1.0.0/).
 Note that the data in the repository has already been preprocessed (outliers removed, normalized) in accordance with https://physionet.org/content/challenge-2012/1.0.0/ and saved as 5 randomized splits of train/validation/test data.
+Adam is used for optimization.

 # Create Environment
+The dependencies are listed for python 3.9.

 To create a venv, run:

 `pip install -r requirements.txt`

-This environment has more than you need (it was made for another repo needing additional libraries), but will suffice.
-You are welcome to trim it down -- the first to do it correctly can be a contributor.

 # Run models